GoogleCloudPlatform/magic-modules/docs/content/develop/add-resource.md

   - /how-to
   - /docs/getting-started/provider-documentation
   - /getting-started/provider-documentation
+  - /develop/resource
 ---

-# Add or modify a resource
+# Add a resource

 This page describes how to add a new resource to the `google` or `google-beta` Terraform provider using MMv1 and/or handwritten code.